 By 2000, many CSI’s across Ontario had disappeared or were facing uncertain futures.
 These issues led to discussions about local and creative funding.

-As of April 1, 2013 the Self Help services formally joined the new Canadian Mental Health Association Waterloo Wellington Branch.
+As of April 1, 2013 the Self Help services formally joined the new Canadian Mental Health Association Waterloo Wellington Branch, becoming Self Help & Peer Support in December of 2017.
 We believe this partnership will further see the enhancement and system support for peer roles within every juncture of the Addiction and Mental Health System.